LukeLIN-web/DLforCV/CV notebook.md

 proposal 5%  Two pages (plus bibliography),due 10/24/24•

+#### Paper Presentation

+Paper Presentation ( 20% of grade)
+• Each group ~ 15 to 20 Slides:
+• Cover with title, authors and presenters’ name
+• Clear statement of the problem addressed
+• Motivation: Who cares?
+Why is important/interesting/ difficult?
+Why and how is this relevant to your  project?
+• Description of key contributions and technical ideas
+• Experimental set up and results
+• Strengths and Weaknesses
+• Interesting open research questions, applications or extensions.

+Paper Presentation ( 20% of grade)
+• Slides should be visual.
+Use images, videos, drawings, etc to convey the material.
+• Look for author’s material, project page, code, etc.
+• You can borrow a few slides, but must give credit to the source

+Paper Presentation ( 20% of grade)
-(20% grade) Paper Presentation:A (max) 15 slides presentation of related paper.10/22/24-10/31/24  paper pre 20% .
-Teams of three students present a paper related to their proposed project
+• Teams of three students present a paper related to their proposed project.
+• Email slides 2 days in advance for feedback.
+• Email final slides by 11:59pm the day before the presentation.

+评分标准:

+1. Organization of Talk
+2. Design of Slides (e.g. font size)
+3. Clarity of Speaking & Pace of Pres
+4. Use of Pictures and Examples
+5. Response to Questions
+6. Enthusiasm
+7. Rapport with Audience (e.g. moving, eye contact

+#### final Presentation

-•(20% grade) Presentation:A (max)  15 slides presentation of the project.11/26/24-12/10/24
+:A (max)  15 slides presentation of the project.11/26/24-12/10/24

 project report,  35%  ONE report in 2025 CVPR format (8 pages, double column + references)